Will Hayden: Career

 After returning home from the service, Hayden started his own construction and refrigeration business, while working on guns on the side.

 Red Jacket Firearms

 His side business began to take off, and in 1999, he sold his main business and officially opened Red Jacket Firearms.
 The firm's first commercial order was from a large distributor called Manotick Firearms for twenty rifles.

 From 2011 until 2014, Hayden received nationwide fame when Sons of Guns - a reality TV program focusing on the specialized firearm builds at Red Jacket - aired on Discovery Channel.
 On August 26, 2014, it was announced that Red Jacket Firearms had received a legal separation as an entity from Hayden.

 Personal life

 He resided in the Greenwell Springs area of Central, Louisiana.

-Hayden's daughter Stephanie and son-in-law Kris Ford also appeared on the show as well as working at Red Jacket.
+Hayden's daughter Stephanie and former son-in-law Kris Ford also appeared on the show as well as working at Red Jacket.

 Juvenile rape conviction

 On August 11, 2014, Hayden was arrested and charged with molestation of a juvenile and aggravated crimes against nature.
 Hayden claimed that the allegations were false and made in retaliation by a vengeful ex-girlfriend, the 12-year-old girl's mother.
 He was subsequently charged with rape of a child based on the statements of the victim.

 The charges led to the cancellation of Sons of Guns.
 Hayden was additionally accused of aggravated rape by his oldest daughter.
 She told police that she was raped 22 years before when she was 12 by her father, Hayden.
 She came forward after the allegations were made against Hayden.
 As a result of this last charge, his bail was raised from $200,000 to $350,000.
 In January 2015, he pleaded not guilty.
 In August 2015, the judge relieved Hayden's three private lawyers from the case per the lawyers' request.
 The lawyers said that confidential conditions for their representation had not been met, but that there was "no bitterness" between them and Hayden.
 Hayden was represented by a public defender at a later court date.

 On April 7, 2017, Hayden was convicted of two counts of aggravated rape and one count of forcible rape, of two girls over the course of two decades.
 On May 11, 2017, Hayden was sentenced to two life sentences (mandatory for aggravated rape), to run concurrently, plus 40 years, to run consecutively, in prison.
 He is not eligible for any parole, probation, or suspension of sentence, and will spend the rest of his life in custody.

 On July 12, 2017, after pleading no contest to the charges facing him, Hayden was sentenced by Livingston Parish Judge Robert Morrison to a third life sentence for rape.
 Morrison ordered that the new sentence shall run concurrently with Hayden's previously ordered sentences.
 Hayden has now been sentenced to three life sentences plus 40 years and was transferred to Louisiana State Penitentiary.